fpirri/covid19/history/2020-04-25/README.md

 <img src="https://github.com/fpirri/covid19/raw/master/history/images/2020-04-25%20Total%20Deaths%20per%20Million%20raw%20data.png">

 Now USA appears to be the second least affected country among those examined.
-However, there is something important to consider: it does not seem fair to compare countries like Italy, where the pandemic is nearing its peak with countries where it has just started.
+However, there is something important to consider: it does not seem fair to compare countries like Spain, where the pandemic is nearing its peak with countries where it has just started.
 So, we should compare countries by counting the times since the start of the pandemic in each country.
 But wait, how do you find the departure date?
 One possible choice is the date of the first victim of the disease.